 4. Right to information of arrested person – Section 50A (1) CrPC.

 This right is protected under section 50A.1 CrPC.
-The police officer making the arrest shall forthwith give the information regarding such arrest and place where the arrested person is being held to any of his friends, relatives or such other persons as may be disclosed or nominated by the arrested person to give such information.
+The police officer making the arrest shall forthwith give the information regarding such arrest and the place where the arrested person is being held to any of his friends, relatives or such other persons as may be disclosed or nominated by the arrested person to give such information.

 5. Notification of substance of warrant.